larc/gproshan/README.md

 2. Fit the surface described by the new points in order to minimize the variation of the surface, solving the Poisson equation (see the Chapter 4 of the book [Polygon Mesh Processing](http://www.pmp-book.org/)) or using Biharmonic splines.

-Please see our [report](http://repositorio.unsa.edu.pe/handle/UNSA/2576) (in Spanish) as final undergraduate project.
+Please see and cite our [report](http://repositorio.unsa.edu.pe/handle/UNSA/2576) (in Spanish) as final undergraduate project.

 ### Decimation
 We are implementing the algorithm described by the paper [Stellar Mesh Simplification Using Probabilistic Optimization](https://doi.org/10.1111/j.1467-8659.2004.00811.x),